mehstruslehpy/Documents/Lisp/argBuilderFirstOrder/README.md

 # prettyPrintToTex.sh:
 A bash/sed script to generate a tex file from the prettyprint.lisp script
 # TexConvenienceScript.sh:
-Uses the prettyPrintToTex.sh script to make and open a pdf of the created argument
+Uses the prettyPrintToTex.sh script to make and open a pdf of the created argument in the pdf viewer evince.
 # prettyPrintToTexAltFormat.sh:
 An alternate quantifier format which reduces parentheses
 # AltTexConvenienceScript.sh: